Essentials for family leadership---Giftedness

-All of what follows presupposes an understanding of an equality in Christ and a commitment to His Lordship over each one involved in the family unit.
+All of what follows in this post presupposes an understanding of an equality in Christ and a commitment to His Lordship over each one involved in the family unit.
 There is only ONE Lord for ANY believer.

-The old idea of the Man [And no one else.] being the leader, by virtue of his gender, is neither reality nor scripture as I've tried to show in previous posts.
-The Old Covenant was found to reflect race, gender, and age as elements in it, to be sure.
-But the New Covenant is not to recognize such elements at all.
-Sons and daughters, old men young men, male and female [Acts 2:17-18] all were gifted and functioning in it and that is to be true in the home as well, as it [The home] is to reflect that New Covenant where Jesus is Lord, in my opinion.
+The concept of the Man [and no one else] being the leader, by virtue of his GENDER ALONE, is neither reality nor scripture as I've tried to show in many previous posts.
+The Old Covenant [Testament] was based on race, gender, and age as elements, to be sure.
+But the New Covenant [Testament] does not recognize that at all.
+Sons and daughters, old men young men, male and female [Acts 2:17-18] all were gifted and functioning in it and that is to be true in the home as well, as it [The home] is to reflect that New Covenant [Testament] where Jesus is Lord, in my opinion.

 With that understanding, how does a New Covenant home function?
-Who is its' leader?
-The answer is the same as the Church.
-Whoever is gifted and set apart mutually for an assignment or responsibility is to perform by serving or doing it with the whole family in mind.
+Who is its leader?
+The answer is the same for the Church.
+Whomever is gifted and is set apart with mutual agreement for an assignment or responsibility is to perform by serving or doing it with the whole family in mind.
 Let me show you in a practical way.
 The ONLY individual assignment is a biological one and that is the birthing of children which is OBVIOUSLY the female gender.
 [Parenting carries with it an authoritative responsibility as well.]

-Let's assume for this writing that Mary and I DID NOT come together in our marriage with an understanding of what we love to call the "I"/'YOU"/"WE" relationship for having a healthy family.
+Understand for this writing that Mary and I DID NOT come together in our marriage with an understanding of what we love to call the "I"/'YOU"/"WE" relationship for having a healthy family.
 For the sake of the illustration, I'm the "I." Mary is the "YOU" and the "WE' is the marriage we have because we're together.
 Understand there's no sacredness about these designations at all.
 We had to spend years developing an understanding of this and sometimes wish we could go back and redo the early years.
-Can't be done.
-The kids have had to suffer as a result and have had to be forgiving and willing to learn this later in life.
-They have been.
-Whew.
+But that can't be done.
+The kids had to suffer as a result and had to be forgiving and willing to learn all this later in life.
+They have been willing!
+[Whew.
 Thank the Lord.]

-But in the best of worlds, the healthy "I"/"you"/ "we" thing would be understood from the beginning of a marriage, were something an "I" thing or a "you" thing, there would be automatic recognition of greater responsibility and a mutually agreed assignment of leadership for decision making with deference on the part of the other.
-This, remember, would not allow for demanding or ruling as that would be a denial of a relationship.
-Then the marriage is at issue whatever the presenting problem.
+But in the best of worlds, the healthy "I"/"you"/ "we" thing would be understood from the beginning of a marriage and there would be automatic recognition of greater responsibility and a mutually agreed assignment of leadership for decision making with deference on the part of the other.
+This, remember, would not allow for demanding or ruling as that would be a DENIAL of a relationship built on freedom in Christ and HIS Lordship.

 When issues arose that demanded action, say for example, one with the family of origin, the one whose family it was, [The "I" or the "You."] shouldered the assignment of greater responsibility and led the way through it.
-Talking, openness, and respect for the opinions of both were always in play.
+Talking with openness and respect, the opinions of both were always in play.
 But the crunch was in the court of the one whose family of origin it was.
 We found that there was a far greater involvement of emotions, energy, even spiritual battle in that person.
 Thus greater responsibility was assigned and seen by the other in the "we."

 Some things ARE a "we" thing by their very nature.
 The discipline [training] of children for example.
 Keeping the house, yard, garage, and a host of other things.
 Not the least of which is writing the bills.
 Here the "I" and "You" are not in play so much.
 It truly is a "we" thing.
 The assignments were made/accepted with the gifts, abilities, likes/dislikes, of the "I" and "You" all coming into play here.
 But it was always a mutually agreed thing.
 This is certainly more difficult to achieve than the old "He's the boss" system of family life. but the relational growth is vivid not to mention reflecting New Covenant living.